 Heel pain from plantar fasciitis is a common running injury, often caused by running on hard surfaces in the wrong shoes.
 Think about it: as you run, your heels are making constant contact with the ground.
 Sooner or later they‘ll start to show signs of stress if your current kicks don‘t offer enough cushion or support to absorb the shock.

 As a rule of thumb, you should be upgrading your running shoes every 600-800 kilometres you run.
 Keep an eye out for whether your shoes appear asymmetrical in their wear, for example, if the heel of one shoe appears more worn down than the heel of the other.
 It may be a sign that you need custom insoles to balance your body.

 So how do you pick the right one?

 - Consider the type of surface you will be running on.
-For example, road running will require a lighter weight shoe and trail running should have good traction.
+Road running requires a lighter shoe and trail running needs traction.

 - Invest in quality – don‘t buy cheap running shoes or the pair that ‘looks the best‘!

 - Make sure you buy shoes that are specifically designed for running.
 Regular training shoes don‘t have the support or traction needed for longer runs, and won‘t help you conquer that next half marathon.